henkisdabro/platform-url-click-id-parameters/README.md

 ## Feedback and Assistance

+If you have experience with other parameters, from other platforms, feel free to send in a pull request to help keep this list updated.

+## Plans
-If you know of more parameters from other platforms, feel free to send in a pull request and I'll keep this list updated.
-It would be interesting to keep an updated `JSON` or `CSV` file within the repo as well in the future, that can be used for programmatic purposes; being able to pull an updated list in correct format directly from github (e.g. via `https://cdn.jsdelivr.net/gh/cremedigital/platform-url-click-id-parameters@main/filename.json`) into your tool (such as a GTM custom template).
+- It would be interesting to keep an updated `JSON` or `CSV` file within the repo, containing comma-separated values and/or array of parameters to be used for programmatic purposes; being able to pull an updated list in correct format directly from github (e.g. via a mirrored CDN resource `https://cdn.jsdelivr.net/gh/cremedigital/platform-url-click-id-parameters@main/filename.json`) into your tool (such as a GTM custom template) could prove benefical.
+- We might consider building a GTM (Web and/or Server-side) Custom Variable Template for specific purposes.
+Ideas are welcome.